comradekingu/docs.globaleaks.org/ConfigurationGuide.rst

 You can reach the Platform Wizard by your browser in two ways:

   - from the same computer you installed GlobaLeaks on: http://127.0.0.1:8080/#/wizard

   - from your Tor Hidden Service hostname with Tor Browser: Example: http://2rwejhgkn3c2z56g.onion/#/wizard

-.. note:: Loading the interface may take a while, due to the High Latency of Tor Hidden Service
+Note that loading the interface may take a while, due to the High Latency of Tor Hidden Service

 This will bring you to the page for "Step-by-step setup"